DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/inputs-outputs/duinonodes.rst

 This page documents the configuration of these boards with |EX-CS| only.

-For documentation, support, and reference on the boards themselves, refer to the `Lew's Duino Gear <https://beaglebay.com/duinogear/>`_ website and/or the product documentation supplied with the boards.
+For documentation, support, and reference on the boards themselves, refer to the `Lew's Duino Gear <https://beaglebay.com/duinogear/>`_ |EXTERNAL-LINK| website and/or the product documentation supplied with the boards.

 DNIN8/DNIN8K Digital Input duinoNode
 ====================================